 Welcome to our Virtual Consultant Service.
 This is an online service to be used as a family might use a private consultant, in planning for a person needing significant therapeutic help or behavioral change.
 Let the Internet be your consultant.
 For USD$25.00 per month you have unlimited access to our online guidance in planning for a family member and search for a therapeutic facility.
-Once you subscribe/ become a member, you are guaranteed access at that amount, for as long as you continue your subscription for at least one year.
+Once you subscribe/ become a member, you are guaranteed access at that amount, for at least one year your subscription for at least one year.
 (We hope to continue the rate at which anyone initially subscribes indefinitely for that person.
 We reserve the right to re-visit that after one year.)

 This service may also be useful to a novice consultant wanting guidance and/ or a client already working with a consultant and seeking a second opinion inexpensively.

 This includes ability to ask questions of our experienced Educational/ Therapeutic consultant.
 Not everything you might want to know is already showing on the website.
 If you inquire about what you wanted to find here but did not, please ask about it.
 We will specifically to your question.
 In addition that might prompt us to add or revise something you have prompted us to consider.

-If you are client of ours for in-person consulting, you are entitled to full access without charge.
+If you are a client of ours for in-person consulting, you are entitled to full access without charge.
 Let us know and we will provide an account giving full access at no additional charge.